Vanille-N/fling/README.md

 Instead of being a `ball list`, `game` is basically a `(Position.t, int) Hashtbl.t * (int, Position.t) Hashtbl.t` (with some more auxiliary information).

 Advantages:
-- `is_ball` is a simple O(1) hashtable lookup
+- `is_ball` is a simple O(1) hashtable lookup;
-- so is `ball_of_position`
+- so is `ball_of_position`;
-- alternating between iterations on balls and positions as done in moves is straightforward as well
+- alternating between iterations on balls and positions as done in moves is straightforward as well;
-- although `get_balls` is not as immediate as if `game` were a `ball list`, it remains easy
+- although `get_balls` is not as immediate as if `game` were a `ball list`, it remains easy.

 Drawbacks:
-- `game`s cannot be thoughtlessy moved around: deep copies may be costly and shallow copies may lead to unexpected side effects
+- `game`s cannot be thoughtlessy moved around: deep copies may be costly and shallow copies may lead to unexpected side effects;
-- a `ball` can record a position that is out of sync with the actual `game`, as `game` may hold information that has not been propagated to all balls still existing (this has been the cause of a difficult to track down bug when trying to implement the behavior described in the section about `redraw_game`)
+- the `game` must be passed down to function calls, since a `ball` on its own is not enough to know its position;
 - every new information requires updating two hashtables, failure to update one of them may lead to bugs that are extremely hard to identify.
 I have done my best not to separate related updates: calls to any of `Hashtbl.add`, `Hashtbl.remove`, `Hashtbl.update` are grouped together on consecutive lines.

 Altogether, performance of `is_ball` and `ball_of_position` was the main deciding factor.